AntonAleksandrov13/antonaleksandrov13.github.io/_posts/2024-12-25-setting-up-home-cluster.md

 non_cluster_subnet: 192.168.0.0
 non_cluster_netmask: 255.255.255.0
 ```
-This variables are stored locally in `group_vars/all.yaml` on my machine.
+These variables are stored locally in `group_vars/all.yaml` on my machine.

 Below you can find a template for `/etc/dhcp/dhcpd.conf` stored as `templates/dhcpd.conf` on my machine.